vaelgates/arkose/tools/build_interactive_arguments_readme.txt

-This script takes a google docs file as input and outputs the "interactive arguments" part of the website as markdown.
+This program is written in platform-independent C#.
+It takes a google docs file as input and outputs the "interactive arguments" part of the website as markdown.

-It is written in C# and developed on Windows.
-It should be able to run on other platforms with only minor changes (described below).

-The code is written to be used with Visual Studio, which is a C# development environment with a free version available.
-MonoDevelop would also work.

-To run this script, you need two files, which must not be pushed to Github because they contain secrets.
-Lukas can provide you with these files.
-"aird_documents_id.txt" contains the document ID of the google docs file "aird_service_account.json" is the authentication JSON file associated with a "service worker" account in the Google admin console.
-Since our document is publicly readable with the link, it doesn't matter which account you use - you could use my .json file or create your own.

 STEP BY STEP INSTRUCTIONS FOR GETTING THIS TO RUN